kursor1337/KTensorFlow/README.md

 # KTensorFlow
-Kotlin Multiplatform library designed to use LiteRT (TensorFlow Lite) neural network models from common code
+KTensorFlow is a Kotlin Multiplatform library designed to run LiteRT (TensorFlow Lite) neural network models from common code.
+It abstracts platform-specific implementation details, making it easier to load models and run inference across Android and iOS.

 ## Installation
 First add dependencies: